 If you’re not sure what type of features you’ll need for your new job or for work around the home, then you can take advantage of our buyer’s guide where you’ll find information on must-have features, how these welding machines work, and what you should expect in terms of performance from your new MIG welder.

-Below you’ll find a comparison chart that showcases some of each model’s best features while clearly listing the differences between them, such as price, duty cycle, and outlet voltage needs.
+Below you’ll find a Comparison Table that showcases some of each model’s best features.

 Below you’ll get a glimpse of each of the top five models of MIG welders that have made it on our list.
 Each of these machines offers a top of the line performance, reasonable price, and a versatile design that will make them great options for pro use, while their intuitive controls make them very beginner-friendly and the perfect machines to use to practice different welding processes.

-This MIG welder by HITBOX features a better than the average duty cycle, and a versatile design that allows the user to produce pro-quality welds.
+HITBOX MIG Welder 200Amp Inverter features a better than the average duty cycle and a versatile design that allows the user to produce pro-quality welds.
 While this machine isn’t quite as powerful as an industrial model, it does provide the type of performance the hobbyist can appreciate.
 It’s also a multi-process welder, which means it can handle a variety of welding processes including MIG, TIG, Arc, and lift.
 If you’re studying for your AWS certification, then you need a tough, reliable model that can handle a wide range of processes.
 Additionally, for a model this powerful, we were surprised to learn that it’s available at such as reasonable price.
-Compact, built tough, designed to handle four welding processes, and available at a resonable price, makes it the best multi-process welding machine.
+Compact, built tough, designed to handle four welding processes, and available at a reasonable price, makes it the best multi-process welding machine.

-This is another great multi-process welding machine and one that can handle TIG, MIG welding, and flux core.
+Weldpro 200 AMP Inverter is another great multi-process welding machine and one that can handle TIG, MIG welding, and flux core.
 It also features a compact design that makes it highly portable and it’s approved for use on a variety of metals including stainless steel and aluminum.
 This package also comes with some great extras that will allow the user to get started welding right away.
-It may not be tough enough for industrial use, however, the intuitive controls and top safety features makes it one of the best MIG welder.
+It may not be tough enough for industrial use, however, the intuitive controls and top safety features make it one of the best MIG welders.

 Best MIG Welders Buyer’s Guide